Department & Community

 About the Department

 ETM is globally recognized for its role in defining the field of Engineering and Technology Management.
-We trace our roots to 1987, when a leader in the field, Dr. Dundar Kocaoglu, started a small academic program with just 13 part-time Master’s students.
+We trace our roots to 1987, when a leader in the field, Dr. Dundar Kocaoglu, started a small academic program in what is now known as the Maseeh College of Engineering and Computer Science with just 13 part-time Master’s students.
 Under his leadership, the program evolved into today’s department.
 To date, ETM has granted over 1200 Master’s and over 60 Ph.D. degrees to students from more than 40 countries.

 The ETM Community